Mercedes face legal action over AdBlue emissions 'cheat device'

 Law firm Leigh Day are investigating a potential group claim against the German car manufacturer Mercedes-Benz over an alleged ‘cheat device’ fitted on some of their cars in order to artificially reduce emissions to pass EU Emissions tests.

-The claims are being investigated on behalf of owners of Mercedes vehicles who purchased models with the AdBlue fuel options and could be worth up to between £10,000 to £20,000 for each driver as Daimler, who own Mercedes-Benz, face a total compensation bill of at least £65m in the UK alone.
+The claims are being investigated on behalf of owners of Mercedes vehicles who purchased models with the AdBlue fuel options and could be worth thousands of pounds per vehicle as Daimler, who own Mercedes-Benz, face a total compensation bill of at least £65m in the UK alone.

 Mercedes advertised AdBlue as a way of reducing emissions, promising their ‘cleanest diesel cars ever’.
 It is estimated that over 84,000 drivers in the UK own AdBlue vehicles and could join the group claim against Mercedes-Benz.

 The group claim is being investigated by law firm Leigh Day, joint-lead lawyers in the emissions litigation on behalf of UK Volkswagen owners, who recently won the first round of their emissions case against Volkswagen in the UK High Court.

 Leigh Day argued that Volkswagen had deceived car owners as to the compliance of vehicles with EU Emissions Regulations.
 Lawyers for the UK drivers argued that Volkswagen engines contained defeat device software which sensed when the vehicle was being tested and so artificially reduced emissions in order to pass that test.

 Volkswagen have always argued that the software did not meet the legal definition of a defeat device and so was not illegal.
 However, in April 2020 the High Court in London found that the decision by the KBA, the German road vehicle authority, that the software was a ‘defeat device’ was binding in the English High Court.